Christian Bethancourt Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 15th-ranked team ERA among all MLB pitching staffs (4.16).
+- The Phillies have a 4.12 team ERA that ranks 14th among all MLB pitching staffs.

+- Phillies pitchers combine to allow 89 home runs (1.1 per game), the sixth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.